What advice would Tiger Woods give to his younger self?

 Records tumbled, 14 majors piled up, scandal and injury took their toll.

-yet as he attempts to rebuild his career, the former long-time world No. 1 is sidelined again with back problems, after missing more 15 months following multiple back surgeries.
+Yet as he attempts to rebuild his career, the former long-time world No. 1 is sidelined again with back problems, after missing more 15 months following multiple back surgeries.

 "[Get] different hobbies to get away from the game, have a life balance," the 41-year-old Woods added as he continued to reflect.
 "I think that's so important."